 Princess & Ambassador buyers guide

-Buying any used car is a daunting task, but buying a classic that may be well over thirty years old doesn’t necessarily have to be any more complicated.
+Buying any used car is a daunting task, but buying a classic that may be well over forty years old doesn’t necessarily have to be any more complicated.
 If you are about to view a Princess it may be wise to take a few things with you such as something to lay on for getting underneath, a pair of ramps or a jack, a torch, and a small hammer for tapping the underside of the car.
 Remember to ask the vendor if he doesn’t mind you being so thorough.

 Starting at the front check for rusting at the air intake behind the front number plate on Princesses; put your hand in there and press gently.
 If there’s any flexing or crunching then it has rotted.
 Especially check the areas where the number plate bracket bolts to the valance which can be awkward to repair.
 Also check the bottom of the front wings ahead of the front wheels as these rot easily, repairs can be made here if the rest of the wing is good but if the car’s got rusty wheel arches then it may be better to replace the whole wing.
 All front body panels are very hard to source now and they can be expensive when available.
 The Ambassador frontal styling has fewer rust traps and most damage is caused by stone chips, so check the front valance for corrosion.
 Ambassador front wings are very easy to source.